mmakaay/flask_micron/documentation/developers/environment.rst

     $ sudo apt-get install python python3 python-pip python-virtualenv

-After this, I setup two virtual environments, one for Python 2 and one for Python 3.
+After this, I setup two Python virtual environments, one for Python 2 and one for Python 3.
+Although it is possible to create virtual environments directly in the project source folder, I always create them in another folder.

 Python 2::

+    $ cd /where/you/want/to/create/the/virtualenv
     $ virtualenv -p python venv2
-    $ . venv3/bin/activate
+    $ . venv2/bin/activate
-    $ pip install Flask pylint sphinx
+    (venv2) $ pip install Flask pylint sphinx
+    (venv2) $ cd /the/flask_micron/sources
-    $ python setup.py develop
+    (venv2) $ python setup.py develop
-    $ deactivate
+    (venv2) $ deactivate

 Python 3::

+    $ cd /where/you/want/to/create/the/virtualenv
     $ virtualenv -p python3 venv3
-    $ . venv2/bin/activate
+    $ . venv3/bin/activate
-    $ pip install Flask pylint sphinx
+    (venv3) $ pip install Flask pylint sphinx
+    (venv3) $ cd /the/flask_micron/sources
-    $ python setup.py develop
+    (venv3) $ python setup.py develop
-    $ deactivate
+    (venv3) $ deactivate

 The packages that I install in my Python virtual environment are:

   - `Flask`_: Flask-Micron is built on top of the Flask package.
   - `Pylint`_: Strict checking of coding standards and possible errors in the code.
-Just like jsline, Pylint will hurt your feelings, but all for the greater good.
+Just like jslint, Pylint will hurt your feelings, but all for the greater good.
   - `Sphinx`_: The tool that is used to produce this documentation.

 The command ``python setup.py develop`` installs Flask-Micron from the project source directory into the virtual environment in development mode.
 This means that the source code is not copied to, but linked from the virtual environment.
-Therefore, changes to the source code are available immediately in the virtual environment.
+As a result, changes to the source code are available immediately in the virtual environment.

 .. _dev_shell: